azazel7/BigData-Lab/README.md

 turtle(3) # the return value should be 9
 ```

-If it is a one time function that could be writen in one line you can define a `lambda` function instead:
+If it is a one time function that could be written in one line you can define a `lambda` function instead:
 ```python
 turtle = lambda p: p * 3
 turtle(3) # the return value is 9
 ```

-Note that either your are creating a lambda function or a normal function, you are able to access variables outside the scope of the lambda.
+Note that if you create a lambda function, you are able to access variables outside the scope of the lambda.

 ```python
 otter = 4